DevRev-Team-65/Team-65-main/llm+p_experiment/README.md

-# LLM+P
+# LLM+P (experiment)

-Solution of the problem statement using the LLM+P (LLM and planning) prompting technique
+This repository contains the code used to test the LLM+P prompting technique as a potential solution for our problem statement.

+# Methodology of the technique -

+# Analysis -

+# Sample results -

+# Bibliography

+source paper -
+source code -